yce6db/spsatuva.github.io/_pages/resources/courses.md

          aria-labelledby="3420"
          data-parent="#wrapper-3420">
 <p>
-This course entails a more thorough and extensive investigation into electrostatcis, magnetostatics, and electrodynamics.
+This course entails a more thorough and extensive investigation into electrostatics, magnetostatics, and electrodynamics.
 You will cover a treatment of electromagnetic phenomena with the use of vector calculus, including Maxwell's equations.
 <br>
 <br>
-The standard text is <a href="https://books.google.com/books/about/Introduction_to_Electrodynamics.html?id=ndAoDwAAQBAJ&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false"> Griffiths Intodcution to electrodnyamics </a>
+The standard text is <a href="https://books.google.com/books/about/Introduction_to_Electrodynamics.html?id=ndAoDwAAQBAJ&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false"> Griffiths Introduction to electrodynamics </a>
 <br>
 <br>
 You can expect to cover chapters 1-7
 <br>
 <br>
-Prerequisite: MATH 4210, and PHYS 1720 or PHYS 2415
+Prerequisite: Mathematics for Physics (MATH 4210), and Intro Physics 2 (PHYS 1720) or General Physics 2 (PHYS 2415).
 </p>
 </div>
 </div>